 “Scholarly sources” means books and articles.
 Not editorials, not book reviews.
 (And definitely not mainstream news articles.)

 F) Draft while you read.

 While you’re reading, take notes that you will be able to copy and paste into your essay later.
-That way, by the time you’re done reading, you will have most of your essay drafted — just not in the right order yet.
+That way, by the time you’re done reading, you will have most of your essay drafted–just not in the right order yet.

-In addition to summarizing your reading in your own words, there are three kinds of notes that you want to take here.
+There are three kinds of notes that you want to take here.
 First, you can quickly paraphrase (repeat in different words) points of fact:

 So-and-so (2007) argues that there are 34 different species of leprechaun (p.
 51).

 Next, you can directly quote from the article, making sure to integrate the quotation into your own prose as you go: